Kishan-kr/alpha/frontend/README.md

 # FIXES
 - add profile option in mobile navigation [done]
-- user's name isn't rendering on order details page under shipping address
+- user's name isn't rendering on order details page under shipping address [done]
 - removing item from cart throws error if item doesn't exist in cart DB, but in local storage
 - session isn't stored in cookies, intead in local storage
 - don't show orders with status = initiated to users